ntop/ntopng/doc/src/alerts/available_recipients.rst

 .. note::

-        The script must need at least one argument, that is the JSON object given to the script by the alert script, containing various informations about the alert itself.
+        The script must be a shell script (.sh extention).

 Webhook